opsaaaaa/mcDatapacks/docs/blaze_brewing/index.md

 This Minecraft datapack adds nine new unique and interesting potions, similar to the turtle master potion.
+These potions are craftable in the brewing stand.

 The blaze brewing datapack requires the nbt crafting mod:
 - [Nbt crafting wiki](https://mcwiki.siphalor.de/nbt-crafting/v2/#home/)